mdcdi1315/mdcframework/README.md

 The project includes operations related to:
  - File Operations (Abstracting System.IO and System.IO.FileStream).
  - User Interaction (Showing a message to Windows , Getting or saving a file , etc.).
- - Registry editor (Not fully inplemented yet , causes problems) {Microsoft Windows Only!!!} .
+ - Registry editor (Now it is more accurate and stable , now is to be tested.) {Microsoft Windows Only!!!} .
  - Cryptography operations (Digests , AES(Implemented on my own using System.Security.Cryptography) , [DES](http://github.com/zeyadetman/Computer-Security-Algorithms) , etc.).
- - Archiving operations (Tar Archives , Zip Archives , GZip Archives and [Zstandard](https://github.com/facebook/zstd).)
+ - Archiving operations (Tar Archives , Zip Archives , GZip Archives  , [Zstandard](https://github.com/facebook/zstd) , Snappy and Brotli.)

    __NOTE__: Zstandard archiving is only avaliable as a wrapper with limited functionality.
  - HTTP operations (The [JumpKick.HttpLib](https://github.com/j6mes/httplib) from James Thorne.).